WebsyIO/websy-designs/src/components/router/README.md

 * **defaultView** - Set the default view.
 * **defaultGroup** - Set the default group.
 * **urlPrefix** - The Router is designed to manage the Url immediately after the domain.
 Adding a urlPrefix will force the Router to include additional information in the Url.
+* **onShow** - An event listener for when views are shown.
+The provided function can receive 3 parameters, `view`, `params` and `group`, which represent the name of the view being loaded, any available url parameters and the name of the group the view belongs to (if applicable).
+* **onHide** - An event listener for when views are hidden.
+The provided function can receive a single parameter, `view`, which represents the name of the view being hidden.

 #### Grouping
 To build hierarchical views, an additional attribute of `data-group` can be provided to the HTML element.
 Elements without this attribute are implicitly added to a group called `main`, unless overridden in the options. **View Elements** that belong to the `main` group will also cause the Url to update.
 For any other group, the Url is not updated.
 To set a default a **View Element** that belongs to a group other than `main`, add the relevant `active` class to it.
 A `data-parent` attribute should also be assigned, providing the desired parent `view` as the value.
 This will ensure that all views and child views are opened/closed correctly when navigating.